Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Concerts are a great place to encounter your favorites and notice the reactions of people.
 Venues fill with diverse audiences, and they become one of the choicest places to crowd watch.
 I love it!
 My guess is you do too.
 I realize there won’t be a show of hands!
 But we witness a small part of one’s playlist when experiencing life together, for example, at a concert or production.

 It complicates to mingle among enormous crowds.
 Criticisms are subtle or fierce based on diversity.
 The notes and emotions bounce off each frequency or person for which they connect.

 The tonal differences make an orchestration special!
 I love the uniqueness of music and personality!
-Our disagreements may cause chaos; when given clarity through soulful reaction, it can create a charity of support.
+Although our disagreements may cause chaos, they can create a charity of support when given clarity through soulful reaction.

 Within this base, seeding begins!
 Our strengths and weaknesses enable our wills toward productive pursuits.
 Yet focus on the goal of working to gain full potential.
 Then cohesive attempts of learning one another can produce mutual attraction.
 Music provides an excellent means of connection.

 Music connects at the core of pain.
 This emotion is as undeniable as joy, but often feeling is challenging to describe.
 Emotions root in the ache of past injury, thus antecedent to anger.
 Yet love is absolute!
 Forgive without expecting someone to experience life as you do.

 Rewind?
 Listen to the individual parts of a musical version.
 Seek to understand its importance and then pay it forward using what we grasp in our following writing!

 Musicality is a whimsical way of communing, in nature, in groups, or alone; we connect with its purpose.
 People admire, even worship, the rhythmic genius to a fault.
 Unity forms with unique representations, circumstances, experiences, and growth.
 This sense of collaboration takes our reflection to a place of not becoming stagnant, so bettering our future.